 Experience

-• Years in Practice: “How long have you been practicing couples therapy?”
+Years in Practice: “How long have you been practising couples therapy?”

-• Experience with Similar Couples: “Have you worked with couples who have faced issues similar to ours?
+Experience with Similar Couples: “Have you worked with couples who have faced issues similar to ours?
+Do you have experience working with married couples and addressing marital issues?
 How have you helped them overcome these challenges?”

 Therapeutic Approach